mafiascum/forum-loader/README.md

 ## Browse the forum
 The forum is accessible on http://docker-host - which is probably http://localhost unless you are using Docker Machine.
+If using docker-toolbox the forum is accessible on 192.168.99.100 and not localhost or dockerhost.

 ## Details
 The database is automatically provisioned with a skeleton dataset.
-Default username/password is Kison/abc123.
+Default username/password is dummy/dummydummy.
 Resetting the services and rerunning will wipe the database, allowing start from a clean slate.

 On startup, a symlink will be created for each folder in `dev/` (which is mounted in the container).
 This is acceptable for development, but should not be used in production.